azurecitadel/azurecitadel.github.io/automation/arm.md

 Note that you won't need the Terraform or Packer binaries for these labs.

-## ARM Snippets

-Finally, add the snippets for Azure Resource Manager.

-1. Browse to the [snippets file](https://raw.githubusercontent.com/sam-cogan/azure-xplat-arm-tooling/master/VSCode/armsnippets.json) and copy the contents
-    * Click on the file contents to get focus
-    * Type `CTRL`+`A` then `CTRL`+`C`
-1. In VS Code, go to File -> Preferences -> User Snippets -> JSON
-1. Paste in the contents **before the last curly brace**
-1. Ensure the JSON file has no syntax errors and save

-**💬 Note.** Do not install the third party Azure Resource Manager Snippets extension available in the gallery.
-This only has a subset of the snippets that you will find in Sam Cogan's [GitHub repository](https://github.com/sam-cogan/azure-xplat-arm-tooling/blob/master/VSCode/armsnippets.json).

-If you have done this correctly then the following test should work:

-1. Create a new file (`CTRL`+`N`)
-1. Save it as _test.json_ (`CTRL`+`S`)
-1. Click in the file to get focus
-1. Type 'arm' and you should see the Intellisense list appear
-1. Hit `ENTER` or `TAB` when _arm!_ is highlighted
-1. Save the file (`CTRL`+`S`)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ePxAH5YBKP4?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-**Figure 2:** Adding JSON snippets into vscode and testing

-Feel free to delete the resulting test.json file.

 ## Index

 Lab | Section | Description